felix-gradr/LLM-test/auto_progress.md

-Planned task on 2025-07-19T14:13:45.886245: Here are three immediate, high-leverage tasks you can pick up next.
-Each is small in scope but moves us sharply toward “never getting stuck” and “LLM-driven self-improvement.”
+Planned task on 2025-07-19T14:18:07.352857: Here are three concrete, high‐leverage tasks you can tackle next.
+Each is small in scope but unlocks key pieces of your orchestration and resilience story: